jito-foundation/jito-solana/docs/src/developing/clients/jsonrpc-api.md

 with the `--rpc-pubsub-enable-block-subscription` flag.
 The format of this subscription may change in the future**

-Subscribe to receive notification anytime a new block is Confirmed or Finalized.
+Subscribe to receive notification anytime a new block is processed under a given commitment level.

 #### Parameters: